vorburger/opendaylight-etcd/README.md

 evaluate the feasibility of using etcd as data store for YANG data in OpenDaylight (ODL), instead of its current "home made" CDS based on Akka.

+See this [presentation given in 2018.09 at the ODL DDF during ONS Europe in Amsterdam](https://docs.google.com/presentation/d/160GrKDb9kR-M48FKale09A-VF2_HSu3po_s0M4UReyU) for some background.

 The plan is contribute this to opendaylight.org, if and when successful.